Pytonballoon810/Seminar-paper-AI-2022/README.md

 # Seminar paper AI 2022

-This is the practical half of my seminar paper written in 2022 as part of my whole scientific work:
+<p style='text-align: justify;'>This is the practical half of my seminar paper written in 2022 as part of my whole scientific work:
 **"Artificial intelligence in computer games - AI learns to play a 2-dimensional game through reinforcement learning"** All the code i used can be found in the folders above.

+All rights for usage of images and animations have been obtained.
+All artists are credited in the collective texture files.
+A few graphics were created by hand, free for use for anybody.

-In the following paragraph I will be talking about how the idea of the remake of an “intellectualized” Undertale came about
-and what kinds of issues as well as solutions became visible after starting through with the project.
+In the following paragraph I will be talking about how the idea of the remake of an “intellectualized” Undertale came about and what kinds of issues as well as solutions became visible after starting through with the project.

 ## Idea and inspiration

-The inspiration for the topic "Undertale remake" comes from my personal enthusiasm for the 2015 released indie game “Undertale”, developed by Toby Fox.
+<p style='text-align: justify;'>The inspiration for the topic "Undertale remake" comes from my personal enthusiasm for the 2015 released indie game “Undertale”, developed by Toby Fox.
 The game was nominated for the best indie game the same year it came out and blew away its fans and community by how captivating the storyline was written.
 The only “problem” the game had from a AI-enthusiast-perspective was that both the dialogues as well as the encounters with enemies in game were hard coded into the game
 so there wasn’t any way for the algorithm to evolve or get better at the game itself.